jakeheis/Flock/README.md

 Check out [Server.swift](https://github.com/jakeheis/Flock/blob/master/Sources/Server.swift#L73) to see all of `Server`'s available methods.
 Also take a look at [Paths.swift](https://github.com/jakeheis/Flock/blob/master/Sources/Paths.swift) to see the built-in paths for your `server.within` calls.

-After running this `flock --create`, make sure you:
+After running `flock --create`, make sure you:

 1. Replace \<NameThisGroup\> at the top of your new file with a custom name
 1. In your Flockfile, add `Flock.use(WhateverINamedIt)`